E-Commerce Development in Dubai

 Cross-border Dubai-to-KSA is one of the highest-growth Dubai e-commerce surfaces but most stores get it wrong.
 KSA customs requires specific HS code declaration, value declaration in SAR, sometimes additional Saudi labelling (cosmetics, food, supplements).
 Aramex Saudi handles customs documentation; FedEx and DHL often see KSA customs delays Aramex Saudi avoids.
 We integrate Aramex Saudi as default for stores serving KSA from a Dubai base.

-TRS (Tax Refund Scheme) for tourist conversion
+TRS (Tax Refund Scheme) journey

 Multi-segment expat audience patterns